-VI.
+VII.
 DEVELOPMENT REVIEW

 A. SUBDIVISION and SITE PLAN SUBMISSION REQUIREMENTS (Section 14-497 & Section 14-527) All requirements have been met.
-The subdivision plat (Plan P2.) clarifies the subdivision units and is comprehensive, though the YMCA easement needs to be shown more clearly and a few notes need to be clarified.
-The final version will need to be reviewed by the Legal Department and DPS Surveyor prior to signature by the Planning Board, as recommended in the condition of approval.
+The subdivision plat (Plan P2.) clarifies the subdivision units and is comprehensive.
+The final version including any additional Planning Board subdivision conditions will need to be reviewed by the Legal Department and DPS Surveyor prior to signature by the Planning Board, as recommended in the condition of approval.